stapi-spec/stapi-spec/opportunity/README.md

 The STAT Opportunity describes a window of opportunity available for ordering.

-To know which constraints are available for which *product_id*, a user must first explore the [product](../product/README.md).

-Before ordering, a user explores the opportunities which are available for chosen order configuration.
-The opportunities are represented in a FeatureCollection, with order specific attributes and values in the feature properties.
-An example json response can be found [here](../OpportunityCollection.json).

 ## Opportunity fields

 This object describes a STAT Opportunity.
 The input fields will be contained `properties` of each Feature in the GeoJSON response.